Marcela Giesche

 Concept and Direction: Marcela Giesche

-Light Design: Pablo de Fontdevilla
+Lights: Pablo de Fontdevilla

-Performance: Paul Schulz
+Performer: Paul Schulz

 HAU Berlin for SACRE 100 Festival

-Premiere: 14 & 15 November, 2013, HAU 2 Berlin
+work-in-progress showing: 14 & 15 November, 2013, HAU 2 Berlin

 Trees: provided by Josef Vorholt, Revierföster Müggelsee